Davis1776/Weather_Impact_on_Home_Sales_ETL_Project/README.md

 •	AIM 3: Design tables and utilize Open Weather Map (API), Kaggle (CSV), U.S. Census (API).

-•	Analysis tools used: Json | Python
+•	AIM 4: Uitilize Analysis tools such as: Json | Python

-•	AIM 4: Provide data on if weather impacts the home sales in Indiana.
+•	AIM 5: Provide data on if weather impacts the home sales in Indiana.

 Impact and Intended Results